leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/CheerpX.Linux/04-setCustomConsole.md

 ## Returns

-`setCustomConsole` returns a function that should be called to simulate user typing in the console.
+`setCustomConsole` returns a function of type `(keyCode: number) => void`.
+This function should be called to simulate user input by sending key codes to the console.

 ## Examples